What is an Absolute Valuation Formula?

 The formula for absolute valuation can be calculated by using the following steps:

 Step 1: Firstly, the projected cash flow during a year is noted from the company’s financial projections.
-The cash flow can be in the form of dividend income, earnings, free cash flow, operating cash flow etc. The cash flow for the ith year is denoted by CFi.
+The cash flow can be in the form of dividend income, earnings, free cash flow, operating cash flow, etc. The cash flow for the ith year is denoted by CFi.

 Step 2: Next, the weighted average cost of capital (WACC) of a company is usually taken as the discount rate because it denotes an investor’s expected required rate of return from investment in that company and it is denoted by r.

-Step 3: Next, the determine the terminal value by multiplying the cash flow of the last projected year by a factor which is usually the reciprocal of the required rate of return.
-The terminal value denotes the value of the on the assumption that the business will continue after the projected periods.
+Step 3: Next, determine the terminal value by multiplying the cash flow of the last projected year by a factor which is usually the reciprocal of the required rate of return.
+The terminal value denotes the value of the assumption that the business will continue after the projected periods.